newtykip/osu-profile/readme.md

 ## Tags

-Each of these tags must be surrounded with a HTML comment in order for osu-profile to inject the relevant data.
+Each of these tags must be surrounded with a HTML comment in order for osu!profile to inject the relevant data.

 For example, the tag **username** would be represented in your readme as
 ```